 Bringing Plants on International Flights

 Traveling with plants on international flights unprepared is usually a bad idea.
-On international flights, the customs limit plants only to a few species, which aren’t invasive and wouldn’t harm the ecosystem.
+On international flights, you’re allowed to bring only a few plant species, which aren’t invasive and wouldn’t harm the ecosystem.
 But even if you’re allowed to bring a specific plant through the customs, you’ll have to follow additional rules:

 - Plants have to be bare-rooted and pest-free, which means they’re stripped from any soil and transported in a towel or a damp newspaper.